domsson/kaulmate/README.md

 ## Set up

-You can create multiple profile for the bot, each with its own settings and login credentials.
-The name of a profile could be your Twitch name, but for the remainder of this guide, we will assume that we're going to create a profile called `default`.
-You can create as many profiles as you want.
+You can create multiple profiles for the bot, each with its own settings and login credentials.
+You are free to name the profiles whatever you want, but for the remainder of this guide, we will assume that we're going to create a profile called `default`.

 - In your config directory (usually `~/.config`), create a `kaulmate` directory
 - In the newly created `kaulmate` directory, create a `default` directory